Samsung/tizen-docs/docs/application/tizen-studio/quick-start/qwearable.md

 # Quickstart Guide for Wearable

 This quickstart guide walks you through a default installation of Tizen Studio and how to create a basic Tizen wearable application.
-Follow the steps or video demo to get hands on with wearable app development, and get yourself up and running instantly.
+Follow the steps or video demo to get hands-on with wearable app development, and get yourself up and running instantly.

 The following illustration shows the basic tech stack used to create a basic wearable application: